FRRouting/frr/doc/developer/workflow.rst

 using the signed-off-by process as the Linux kernel.
 In short, you must include a ``Signed-off-by`` tag in every patch.

+An easy way to do this is to use ``git commit -s`` where ``-s`` will automatically append a signed-off line to the end of your commit message.
+Also, if you commit and forgot to add the line you can use ``git commit --amend -s`` to add the signed-off line to the last commit.

 ``Signed-off-by`` is a developer's certification that they have the right to submit the patch for inclusion into the project.
 It is an agreement to the :ref:`Developer's Certificate of Origin <developers-certificate-of-origin>`.